-- Reinforcement Over Time: To sustain learning beyond the training, Warren PD implemented: - Regular email nudges: Practical reminders to keep EQ skills top of mind in daily work - Planned retesting: Officers will complete the Emotional Intelligence Appraisal \ again the following year to track growth and identify ongoing development needs. - State Certification and Funding: Captain Chisolm successfully applied to get the Emotional Intelligence training certified and approved by the Michigan Commission on Law Enforcement Standards (MCOLES) for use by Warren PD as continuing professional education hours and was able to secure state grants to fund the training.
+- Reinforcement Over Time: To sustain learning beyond the training, Warren PD implemented: - Regular email nudges: Practical reminders to keep EQ skills top of mind in daily work - Planned retesting: Officers will complete the Emotional Intelligence Appraisal again the following year to track growth and identify ongoing development needs. - State Funding: Captain Chisolm successfully applied to have the Emotional Intelligence training MCOLES 302 and CPE funds approved for use by Warren PD as continuing professional education hours, and secured state grants to cover the cost of the training.